madisuryapr/Portfolio/README.md

-# Projects
+# Portfolio
-This repository is dedicated to showing and storing author's projects.
+This repository is dedicated to showing and storing author's portfolios.
-Furthermore, it compiles projects regarding Data Science & Analytics, Econometrics Analyses, and Data Visualization Author utilizes some applications in this folder as follows:
+Furthermore, it compiles Data Science & Analytics, Econometrics Analyses, and Data Visualization portfolios Author utilizes some applications in this repository as follows:

 Data Science & Analytics, Econometrics and Data Visualization:
 - Python (PyCharm)